neerajaabhyankar/video-exemplar-frames-plugin/scripts/quicktest.md

 5. Tested Annotation Propagation on some of the frames using quicktests/annoprop_frames.py

 6. [replacing 4.]
-Exported this to https://ha.test.fiftyone.ai/datasets using foe_dataset.py for human annotation
+Exported this to https://ha.test.fiftyone.ai/datasets (script in foe_dataset.py) for human annotation.
+Annotated using the UI [PARTIALLY].
+Downloaded labels and applied them here (script in foe_dataset.py).

+7. Created a couple of views that are completely annotated.
+`spinning_part1`, `side_top_layup`, `underbasket_reverse_layup`

+8. First, testing Annotation Propagation only.
+See tests/test_annoprop_level1.py